Improved Approximation Algorithms for Individually Fair Clustering: Introduction

 \section{Introduction}

-As automated decision-making is widely used in many diverse set of high-stake decisions such as job hiring, loan application approval, college admission and criminal justice, researchers in different domains have raised serious concerns regarding the fairness and justice of algorithms and machine learning methods.
+As automated decision-making is widely used in a diverse set of important decisions such as job hiring, loan application approval and college admission, there is a debate regarding the fairness of algorithms and machine learning methods.
 As there are lots of instances in which optimizing machine learning algorithms with respect to the classical measures of efficiency (e.g., accuracy, runtime and space complexity) lead to biased outputs, e.g.,~\citep{Imana21a,angwin2016machine}, there is an extensive literature on {\em algorithmic fairness} which includes both {\em how to define the notion of fairness} and {\em how to design efficient algorithms with respect to fairness constraints}~\citep{dwork2012fairness,chouldechova2017fair,chouldechova2018frontiers,kearns2019ethical}.
 Clustering is one of the basic tasks in unsupervised learning and is a commonly used technique in many fields such as pattern recognition, information retrieval and data compression.
 Due to its wide range of applications, the clustering problem has been studied extensively under fairness consideration.
 Fair clustering was first introduced in a seminal work of~\cite{chierichetti2017fair} where they proposed the {\em balanced clusters} as the notion of fairness.
 Further, other {\em group fairness} notions such as {\em balanced centers}~\citep{kleindessner2019fair} and {\em balanced costs}~\citep{abbasi2020fair,ghadiri2020fair} were also introduced as measures of fairness.

 While clustering under group fairness is a well-studied domain by now, we know much less about the complexity of fairness under {\em individual fairness}.
 Motivated by the interpretation of clustering as a {\em facility location} problem,~\cite{jung2019center} proposed an individual notion of fairness for clustering as follows: a clustering of a given pointset $P$ is {\em fair} if every point in $P$ has a center among its $(|P|/k)$-closest neighbors.
 To justify, if a set of $k$ centers are supposed to be opened, then, without any prior knowledge, each point (or client) will expect to find a center among $1/k$ fraction of points that are closest to it.
 This is in particular a reasonable expectation in many scenarios.
 For example, people living in areas with different densities have different expectations for a ``reasonably close distance''.
 So, while in an urban area of a major city it is reasonable for a resident to find a grocery store within a mile of her home, it is a less reasonable expectation for someone who lives in a low-density rural area.~\cite{jung2019center} proves that it is NP-hard to find a fair clustering and proposed an algorithm that returns a $2$-approximate fair clustering in any metric space---each point has a center at distance at most twice the distance to its $(|P|/k)$-closest neighbor.\footnote{Here, we assume that each point is the (first) closest neighbor to itself.}